CAN SOCIAL SECURITY TAKE AWAY YOUR BENEFITS?

 No matter the savings, it is unconscionable to “save” money by taking away the benefits of individuals who need them most.
 If your case comes under review with the CDR program, then the SSA must follow specific rules.
 They must find medical improvement in order to take away your benefits.

-We don’t always accept cessation cases.
-The reason we don’t always accept this type of case is because people elect to receive their benefits during SSA’s review of the case.
-If you do this, there is no back benefit from which we can receive an attorney fee.
-Additionally, if you lose your case and the SSA decides you are not disabled, then you have to pay the money back.
+Additionally, if you lose your case and the SSA decides you do not qualify for benefits, then you have to pay the money back.
 This results in an overpayment.
 If you want us to represent you in a cessation case, then you must elect to not receive benefits during the review process.

 This is very difficult for people to do.
 However, this is the only option available for most people to pay attorney fee.
 Most people are living from monthly payment to monthly payment.
 Similarly, they do not have savings.
 If you elect to receive benefits during the review of your case, then you are also choosing to pay it back to the SSA if their decision goes against you.
 Trust us.
 You do not want an overpayment.
 If your case comes under review, then elect to not receive benefits during the review process.